 - viii.
 An overriding justification or benefit for the proposed extraction; - ix.
 The scale of the extraction is no more than the minimum essential for the purpose of the proposal; and - x.
-The proposal meets criteria i-iv above. - 13.2.1 Within the Mineral Safeguarding Areas it is important that mineral-led development is appropriately assessed to ensure that the site can be worked in a sustainable manner to ensure it will not give rise to any significant adverse impacts and the site can be restored to an equivalent quality or an after use of particular community or environmental benefit. - 13.2.2 Mineral extraction by its very nature is physically intrusive on the land.
+The proposal meets criteria i-iv above. - 13.2.1 Within the Mineral Safeguarding Areas it is important that mineral-led development is appropriately assessed to ensure that the site can be worked in a sustainable manner to ensure it will not give rise to any significant adverse impacts and the site can be restored to an equivalent quality or an after use of particular community or environmental benefit. - Mineral extraction by its very nature is physically intrusive on the land.
 Accordingly, mineral extraction can give rise to a number of environmental and amenity impacts.
 The extraction process itself, for example, can result in changes to geological, hydrological, ecological, archaeological and landscape conditions and the action working/ operations further more can give rise to transport related, health and amenity (noise, air quality and vibration) and visual impacts.
 The Council, with any application for mineral development, will seek to to ensure full assessment of any potential impact both in the short and long term.
 Mitigation measures will be expected to be proposed and/ or contributions achieved through appropriate legal agreements to ensure impacts are managed throughout the life of the development.
 In this regard, the Council are particularly aware of the road infrastructure in the more rural areas of the borough and will closely engage with the Highway Authority to ensure any impact from HGV movements is appropriately addressed. - 13.2.3 The Mineral Safeguarding Areas includes areas within close proximity to a number of residential areas and sensitive uses, and whilst being mindful of the need to plan for mineral extraction, the Council is also keen to ensure local communities are not adversely impacted by such development coming forward.
-The Council is also aware of the potential for cumulative impacts from multiple sites within close proximity of each other, because whilst minerals can only be worked where they are naturally found this can put significant pressure on particular communities and infrastructure. - 13.2.4 The Council will seek to ensure that there are no significant adverse impacts arising from proposed mineral development to public health and safety, amenity, quality of life or nearby communities and or the environment.
-Planning conditions will be imposed, where appropriate, to mitigate the adverse impacts of development. - 13.2.5 Ensuring high quality restoration at the earliest opportunity is considered to be fundamental to the overall acceptability of a mineral-bearing development.
-The Council, through conditions, legal agreements and active on-site monitoring will seek to ensure the development is undertaken in accordance with the approved details and the suggested restoration is completed on-time, to a good standard and also managed for five years, post completion as part of the aftercare period.
+The Council is also aware of the potential for cumulative impacts from multiple sites within close proximity of each other, because whilst minerals can only be worked where they are naturally found this can put significant pressure on particular communities and infrastructure. - 13.2.4 The Council will seek to ensure that there are no significant adverse impacts arising from proposed mineral development to public health and safety, amenity, quality of life or nearby communities and/ or the environment.
+Planning conditions will be imposed, where appropriate, to mitigate the adverse impacts of development.